 Collaboration and teamwork

-Those who work within a healthcare organization that supports a collaborative culture find that it becomes easier to achieve high-quality patient-centered care.
+Those working within a healthcare organization that supports a collaborative culture find achieving high-quality patient-centered care easier.
 This is also beneficial for such organizations as it heightens their satisfaction ratings.

-As patient-centered care is beginning to populate the healthcare system, nurses must understand that their role will also be integrated into the changing system.
+As patient-centered care is beginning to populate the healthcare system, nurses must understand that their role will also be integrated into the charging scenario.
 Therefore, there’s a need for nurses to ensure that they are ready for this new wave.
-When they are ready to extract the big picture and take the next step in their nursing career, an online ABSN from Elmhurst University will give them the tools they need for an exciting career.
+When prepared to extract the big picture and take the next step in their nursing career, an online ABSN from Elmhurst University will give them the tools they need for an exciting career.

-The role of the nurse in patient-centered care is primarily to partner with patients and their families and provide care that is coordinated, personalized, and focused on the distinctive preferences and needs of every patient.
-While there may be some challenges that come with the provision of patient-centered care, particularly within complex healthcare environments, understanding the intricacies makes it easier to navigate.
-The benefits that come with this approach are truly enormous and nurses must take advantage of them.
+The nurse’s role in patient-centered care is primarily to partner with patients and their families and provide care that is coordinated, personalized, and focused on every patient’s distinctive preferences and needs.
+The benefits of this approach are enormous, and nurses must take advantage of them.
+The benefits of this approach are vast, and nurses must take advantage of them.
+While some challenges may come with the provision of patient-centered care, particularly within complex healthcare environments, understanding the intricacies makes it easier to navigate.